rwndy/course-web-fullstack/modules/javascript-dom-1/README.md

 ## Document Object Model (DOM)

+> In short, DOM is a way to connect between HTML and JavaScript.
+> So yes, you need DOM in order to access HTML via JavaScript.

 The DOM is a programming interface for HTML, XHTML, and XML (Extensible Markup Language) documents.

 It is a cross-platform and language-independent convention for representing and interacting with objects in the web page.